 Even if you’re not much of a risk-taker, hear me out.
 There is good reason to take risks in your business, but you can take responsible risks and plan for them.
 Yes, it can be organized chaos, which is my favorite kind.

 The risks you take define who you are.
 You may even realize what is important to you from the risks you take.
 Remember that you didn’t start this business to work 24/7.
 Why did you start this business?
 Was it for the freedom of an open schedule that let you spend time with your family?
 Was it for the joy of creating something new every day?
 Was it for the difference you could make in other’s lives with your platform?
 Go back to day one and start making risks like you did when you started this thing.

 Audrey Hepburn once said “Opportunities don’t often come along.
 So, when they do, you have to grab them.”
 I couldn’t agree with her more.
 I believe in saying no to the things that don’t bring you joy, but I definitely don’t think you should say no to something you want, or you’re even curious about, just because you’re afraid to fail.

-I feel like a goodie two shoes telling you to prepare for creative risk taking in your business, but I can’t help it!
-I’m the perfect mix of curiosity and a well executed plan.
-I think we do so many things to harness our creativity instead of giving it the room it needs to breath and keep us inspired.
+I feel like a goodie two shoes telling you to prepare for creative risk-taking in your business, but I can’t help it!
+I’m the perfect mix of curiosity and a well-executed plan.
+I think we do so many things to harness our creativity instead of giving it the room it needs to breathe and keep us inspired.
 But, we also like to know our world won’t come crashing down in the near future.
 Since you are a business owner, you should prepare for the risk-taking you do in your business.